kristianlm/chicken-nrepl/readme.md

 `nrepl` plays very nicely with [Emacs]!
-If you're used to running `M-x run-scheme` and sending source-code from buffers into your REPL, an `nrepl` endpoint can be used as a Scheme "interpreter".
-Specify that you want to run `nc localhost 1234` for your Scheme interpreter instead of the usual `csi`, and you get the functionality you're used to.
+If you're used to running `M-x run-scheme` and sending source-code from buffers into your REPL, an `nrepl` endpoint can be used as a Scheme interpreter.
+You can specify that you want to use `nrepl` with a prefix.
+For example:

+    C-u M-x run-scheme RET nc localhost 1234

-Note that telling [Emacs] that `nc localhost 1234` is your Scheme interpreter is tricky because `C-u M-x run-scheme` will not let you enter spaces.
-This can be solved by pressing `C-q` before pressing space.
+Note that telling [Emacs] that `nc localhost 1234` is your Scheme interpreter is tricky because `C-u M-x run-scheme` might not let you enter spaces.
+You can enter spaces by pressing `C-q` before pressing space.

 ### Example HTTP-server work-flow